Training

 • Implement a scanner to identify available UDS endpoints.

-• Find and communicate possible CCP/XCP endpoints.
+• Find and communicate with CCP/XCP endpoints.

-Day 3 - Reverse engineering and obtaining code execution
+Day 3 - Reverse Engineering

-We will conclude the training by reverse engineering the firmware that was obtained on day 2.
-During the theory session, a quick introduction to Ghidra will be given.
 An ECU firmware file consists of up to millions of lines of code which would take a long time to fully reverse engineer.
 Tips and tricks will be taught to quickly identify parts of the firmware that are of interest.
-Then, we will modify the firmware, and flash it back to the ECU in order to obtain execution of our custom code.
+After reverse engineering the security access algorithm we can flash the firmware back to the ECU.

 Theory: